Baked Manicotti | Devon’s Marvelous Recipe

 - Preheat oven 350 F

-- Ladle some gravy and cover the bottom of a jelly roll pan
+- Spoon some red sauce to cover the bottom of a jelly roll pan.2 cups homemade red sauce

-- Lay out all the crepes and spoon some ricotta mixture on each one, using all the filling
+- Lay out all the crepes and spoon some ricotta mixture on each one, using all the filling.
+Roll the crepes and place them seam-side down on the sauce.

-- Pop the baking pans into the oven and bake uncovered for 30 minutes until bubbly and the cheese is melted
+- Bake uncovered for 30 minutes until bubbly and the cheese is melted.

-- Carefully separate the manicottis into sets of 2
+- Carefully separate the manicotti into sets of two

 - Plate